📰 Breaking News: Lessons Learnt & Insights from DSTBTD Restructuring Plan

 • • Offer realistic and credible proposals

-• • Consider formal insolvency protections if needed
+• • Consider legal protection if needed

 K2 Advantage: Our established creditor relationships and proven track record often accelerate negotiations and improve outcomes.
+If negotiations fail, we can quickly pivot to formal restructuring solutions like a Restructuring Plan.

 Your Turnaround Finance Action Plan